#

 var wavPackOutput = new WavPackOutput("output.wv");

-// Add the WavPack output
+// Add the WavPack output to the capture pipeline

 core.Outputs_Add(wavPackOutput, true);

-// Create a Video Edit SDK core instance
+// Initialize the Video Edit SDK core

 var core = new VideoEditCoreX();